 Customer service agents need to remember that bad customer service experiences are inevitable.
 Whether the agent is having an off day or encounters a tense situation with high emotions, an unsatisfied customer is an unfortunate reality for every organization.
 That doesn't mean a customer service team can't mitigate the likelihood of a bad experience from happening, though.
 The first step is recognizing the difference between good and bad customer service.

 As much as consumers remember bad experiences, moments of good customer service can also stand out.
 And, because happy customers directly correlate to customer retention and create another avenue for acquiring new customers, going the extra mile can return serious dividends.
 Here are some common examples of good customer service:

 Bad customer service

-Everyone will have differing opinions as to what constitutes a poor customer experience, but the most common examples of bad customer service include lack of empathy, slow response time and confusing tools and services.
+Everyone will have differing opinions about what constitutes a poor customer experience, but the most common examples of bad customer service include a lack of empathy, slow response time and confusing tools and services.
 One of the best tools at the disposal of the customer service team is to think about their own experiences with customer service and ask themselves these questions:

 - What stood out to me, good or bad, during my last customer service interaction?

 - What do I wish organizations did differently when I had a problem or question?